Visyond/website-hugo/site/content/landings/sharing.md

 topImage: /img/banner.jpg
 videoTitle: Sharing and collaborating on traditional spreadsheets can be a mess.
 videoDescr: >-
-  Once sent - you have no control over who can access or modify your
+  Once a spreadsheet is sent - you have no control over who can access or modify it.

-  spreadsheet:
+  * Back & forth emails with bits of information or changes attached

-  * back & forth emails with bits of information or changes attached
+  * Hours lost in tracking down changes and comparing different versions of the same file

-  * hours lost in tracking down changes and comparing different versions of the same file
+  * Critical data accidentally deleted or lost along the way, often unnoticed

-  * critical data accidentally deleted or lost along the way, often unnoticed
+  * Confidential and sensitive information leaked or exposed to unintended parties

-  * confidential and sensitive information leaked or exposed to unintended parties
+  * As a result: millions of dollars lost due spreadsheet errors, litigation risks, reputational damage...

-  Visyond offers a secure, simple and modern way to share and work on spreadsheets together.
+  **Visyond offers a secure, simple and modern way to share and work on spreadsheets together.**
 popupUrl: 'https://www.youtube.com/embed/mIOudZrtVRs'
 trusted:
   - logo: /img/abrtwhite.png